 Recognize the pattern:

 Your CRM must recognize patterns of customer interactions.
 What has the customer repeatedly ordered, how frequently, what were the complaints and feedback, how often has he/she scheduled a call or a meeting.
-Based on these data, your customer interactions will become proactive.
+Based on this data, your customer interactions will become proactive.
 You will be able to predict the response of the customer based on the stage of the buying cycle they are in.

 A personal touch: